By Bradley Dunseith

 Currently, the majority of India’s medical tourists come from nearby South Asian countries – such as Bangladesh, Afghanistan, and Maldives – as well as African countries like Kenya, Ghana, and Nigeria.
 However, India is also becoming an increasingly attractive destination for patients from Russia and Central Asia as well.

 As India’s reputation as a global medical tourist hotspot grows, patients from Europe and North America are beginning to choose India as their destination for medical care.
 India’s ability to couple medical treatment with alternative forms of healing – such as yoga, homeopathy, and ayurveda – has helped increase the attractiveness of MVT in the country.

 Patient-oriented business models

-As the name ‘Medical Value Travel’ implies, medical tourism is a value added service which incorporates everything from bureaucratic procedures, to travel and accommodation.
+As the name ‘Medical Value Travel’ implies, medical tourism is a value added service that incorporates everything from bureaucratic procedures, to travel, and accommodation.
 Most patients choose their medical tourist destination based on price, availability of knowledge, proximity, and ease of attaining proper paperwork.

 Investment needed to realize market potential

 India’s leading private medical institutions are efficient and affordable while maintaining a high standard of care.
 International patients visit India predominately for major treatments and operations.
 As an increasing number of foreign patients visit India for medical care, there is huge room for growth in the development of new, internationally accredited hospitals that focus on advanced operations.